angular/dart-doc-syncer/README.md

                           (defaults to "dart2js")

 -w, --work-dir            <path>
-                          path to a working directory; when unspecified a system-generated path to a temporary directory is used
+                          Path to a working directory; when unspecified a system-generated path to a temporary directory is used
 ```